 In Network settings, you have to allow inbound SSH traffic.

 In Configure storage section, I chose 1250GB of gp3 volume type for root volume.
-The monthly cost for this amount of SSD storage will be ~$100.
-At the time of the last update of this post (Dec 2022), Ethereum full node needs ~1050GB of disk space.
+At the time of the last update of this post (Aug 2023), Ethereum full node needs ~1150GB of disk space.
 Check the current space requirements before choosing a disk size.
 Depending on how long you want to keep the node running, you must leave some threshold for the new blocks.
 The current growth rate for full nodes is at ~50GB/month.